Intro

 Countries

 My definition of Southern Europe are the countries adjacent to the Mediterranean Sea and on the west coast of the Black Sea.
 Give or take a few for practical purposes.
-(Portugal borders the Atlantic.)
+Portugal borders for instance the Atlantic.
+Cyprus is politically and culturally also part of this region, but I have chosen to group it where it belongs geographically, as part of what I have called the Middle East and Africa.

 This is a map of the region and Sandalsand’s visited and non-visited countries.